wjc1207/ESP32_NN_by_hand/README.md

 The size of input, output, weights and bias and the model itself are in ```model.h```.

-The main file defines the neural network and uses a dummy input data to test the network.
+The ```hello_world_main.c``` file defines the neural network and uses a dummy input data to test the network.

+You can modify the these two files to define and run your own network.

 ## Get Start